 All incidents are reported on CPOMS.
-Children who are subject(s) to Child Protection Plans (CPP), Looked After children and LAC, Child in Need (CiN) and Early Help Assessment (EHA) have separate files.
-These files include minutes, safety plans and EPEPs and LAC and have an information cover sheet with the contact details and email addresses of professionals who are involved with the families.
+Children who are subject(s) to Child Protection Plans (CPP), Looked After children and LAC, Child in Need (CiN) and Early Help Assessment (EHA) have electronic files.
+These files include minutes, safety plans and EPEPs and LAC meetings and the DDSL's have contact details and email addresses of professionals who are involved with the families.
 All information is kept up to date at all times.